7 SEO 2 Techniques Obama Used to Score on the Web

 Conventional SEO 1.0 in contrast depends on push tactics to force people to see a message even if they don’t like it.

-The Ron Paul campaign used especially obvious push tactics flooding social news sites like Digg and Reddit.
+The Ron Paul campaign used especially obvious push tactics flooding social news sites like Reddit.

 On the other hand the blog has created some serious information overflow no single person can digest.